Free Library for the Blind and Books for Visually Impaired People

 You are welcome to call as often as you like and order as many as 10 books per phone call.
 The Braille Library does not place any restriction on the number of books you can have checked out at any given time but we do ask that you return each book within its one-month loan period.

 If you receive Talking Book Topics, Braille Book Review or the yearly catalog, you can use them to create a list of book numbers (for books on tape) or BR numbers (for books in braille).
 If you do not know the numbers for the books you would like, then you can make a list of specific titles and authors.
-Your reader advisor can find any book in our collection by title, author, or RC or BR number.
+Your reader advisor can find any book in our collection by title, author, or BR number.
 Once your selection is found, we will arrange to have it mailed to you, if it is available, or put your name on the wait list if it is not available.
 Once it is mailed to you, your selection will take about two weeks to arrive.

 To pick up books at the Library call us the day before you come, and we will have your available selections ready for pick up at the Library counter.
 Here is a list of our Regional Branch locations.